 Increases nuance and complexity

-Helps to postpone resolution
+Helps postpone resolution

 Provides deeper meanings

 Good fiction causes the reader to think about nothing in her life but the story.
 An author’s ultimate dream is to receive angry calls and emails from spouses who say, “Your stories are ruining my husband!
-All he does all day long is read your books!”
+All he does all day is read your books!”

 I’m still waiting for one of those calls.